zhou13/hammerspoon-windows-mode/README.md

 I need Barrier to switch between my Linux workstation and my MacOS computer.
 In addition, I found that the lua configuration framework used by hammerspoon is easier to use compared to Karabiner-Elements.

-`hammerspoon-windows-mode` is meant to be more minimistic, so it only implements relavent part of the keymaps defined in [karabiner-windows-mode](https://github.com/rux616/karabiner-windows-mode) that I found most useful.
+`hammerspoon-windows-mode` is meant to be minimistic, so it only implements relavent part of the keymaps defined in [karabiner-windows-mode](https://github.com/rux616/karabiner-windows-mode) that I found most useful.
 However, the configuration framework is already there, and it should be easy to fork the project and configure it to your needs.
 If you think there is something important missing,